8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 Method 2: Change Energy Options from Balanced to High Performance

-Changing energy options can also help in solving 100% disk usage Windows 10.
+Changing energy options can also help solve 100% disk usage in Windows 10.

 1. Firstly, go to Power Options.